This page provides information about vitamin K deficiency and prevention, which will help parents make an informed decision.

 IM vitamin K (Konakion MM Paediatric, made by Roche) effectively prevents VKDB in virtually all babies (36 weeks or older) following a single dose of 1mg at birth.

-Oral regimes (using Konakion MM Paediatric) must be repeated and can be effective provided all recommended doses are given.
+Oral regimens (using Konakion MM Paediatric) must be repeated and can be effective provided all the recommended doses are given.
 A dose of 2mg oral vitamin K should be administered at birth and at one week of age (day 7).
-Babies who are exclusively formula fed require no further doses as artificial formula has synthetic vitamin K added.
-If you are exclusively breastfeeding then it is recommended that your baby has one further oral dose at four to six weeks.
+Babies who are exclusively formula fed require no further doses as all UK formula has synthetic vitamin K added.
+If you are exclusively breastfeeding then it is recommended that your baby has one further oral dose at one month.
 The first dose is given by your midwife.
-You will be shown how to safely give your baby further doses and when you are discharged from the Rosie following your baby’s birth you will be given this medication to keep at home.
+You will be shown how to safely give your baby further doses, and when you are discharged from the Rosie following your baby’s birth you will be given this medication to keep at home.
 It is then your responsibility to ensure that you give your baby the prescribed subsequent doses.
-For planned homebirths where oral vitamin K is requested the second and third doses need to be prescribed by your GP.

 Will vitamin K harm my body?